brownplt/pyret-lang/docs/introduction.markdown

     run(z) # doesn't run expensive-check

 Note that since objects are not mutable, the `.brand` method returns a new object with the brand added.
-You are welcome to use `branders` for whatever you want - we think they are an interesting pattern for controlling a certain kind of truth within a program (of which a type is just one example).
+You are welcome to use `brander`s for whatever you want - we think they are an interesting pattern for controlling a certain kind of truth within a program (of which a type is just one example).